veljkolazic17/veljkolazic17/README.md

 - 👋 Hi, I’m Veljko Lazic
 - 👀 I’m interested in Computer science, Computer engineering, Machine learning
 - 🌱 I’m currently learning Computer science and computer engineering
-- 💞️ I’m looking to collaborate on nothing yet as my knowledge is not so vast
 - 📫 How to reach me veljkolazic117@gmail.com